Connecting Fishermen with Hungry Communities Can also Benefit Local Food Systems

 It’s currently providing fresh frozen fish to Feed the Mass, which is preparing hot meals for firefighters and wildfire evacuees, among other activities.
 In-lieu fishing communities remain a priority, however, and it has adapted to their needs by following the tribal fishermen as they move up river with the salmon harvest, providing hot meals from a food truck, via Food Fleet, and also providing a one-pot stew bag with the fish that their families can easily cook.

-Johns said that the Wave’s immediate focus areas are supporting the tribal fishermen in creating their own income from the salmon harvest and getting technical needs sorted out for kids for online schooling.
+Johns said that the Wave’s immediate focus areas are supporting tribal fishermen with hot meals during their busy salmon harvest and getting technical needs sorted out for kids for online schooling.
 But over the longer term, “we’re looking to make a food system that works for the little guy and the health of our nation,” she explained.
 “How people look at seafood, how fish gets distributed, and where it goes is part of what needs to change.
 It’s a great protein source.”

 Nailing that approach could go a long way to helping feed communities that have been doubly disadvantaged—first by generations of neglect and underinvestment driven by systemic racism, then again by the disproportionate impacts of COVID-19.